All Saints University School of Medicine: 4 Year MD Program

 The 4 Year MD Program is for applicants who have completed a Bachelor of Science or the necessary prerequisites at an accredited school.
 The program consists of 2 years in basic sciences that are conducted at the Dominica campus.
-This is followed by 2 years of clinical clerkship in ACGME-approved teaching hospitals throughout the United States, Canada, United Kingdom, and the Caribbean.
+This is followed by 2 years of clinical clerkship at ACGME-approved teaching hospitals throughout the United States, Canada, United Kingdom, and the Caribbean.
 During this period, students must complete a minimum of 72 weeks in clinical rotations.
 The rotations take place in the fields of Internal Medicine, General Surgery, Pediatrics, Psychiatry, Obstetrics/Gynecology, and Family Practice.

 Clinical Clerkship

-Students may complete their clinical rotations in the following affiliated teaching hospitals and among a number of other approved medical institutions across the world.
+Students may complete their clinical rotations at the following affiliated teaching hospitals and other approved medical institutions across the world.

 Accreditation

 All Saints University School of Medicine was accredited in 2019 by the ACCM (Accreditation Commission of Colleges of Medicine).

 All Saints University School of Medicine is chartered and recognized by the Government of the Commonwealth of Dominica.
 The school is authorized to confer degrees in Doctor of Medicine (MD) upon its graduates, allowing eligible candidates to practice medicine in Dominica and overseas.
 Currently, All Saints University School of Medicine is listed in the International Medical Education Directory (IMED).
 The institution is also recognized by the Educational Commission for Foreign Medical Graduates (ECFMG), Foundation for Advancement of International Medical Education and Research (FAIMER), and the World Health Organization (WHO).

 All Saints University School of Medicine is also on the Canadian Government's List of Designated Educational Institutions.